MorganSchmiedt/markdown/README.md

 ## Paragraph

-A single newline adds the text to the last paragraph.
+A single newline adds the line of text to the previous paragraph.
 Two newlines create a new paragraph.

 *Example with a single newline*
 ```